You Work Full-Time and Your Baby Is Fine (here's why, and how to make it even better)

 Evening pickup (30 minutes):

-• No phone for first 30 minutes home
+• No phone for the first 30 minutes home

 • Immediate physical play to reconnect

-• Outdoor time when possible for sensory reset
+• Outdoor time when possible for a sensory reset

 • Dance party for gross motor and bonding